Origin of our course participants

 Those acronyms refer to the Common European Framework of Reference for Languages.

 Yes, the books used in class are not included in the course fee.
-One book is around 20 €.
-You can buy them in our school.
-We use the following books:
+You can buy them in in cash at our school.

 read more